LSMBO/Brownotate/README.md

 ```
 conda activate br
-gunicorn -w 4 -b 0.0.0.0:8800 run_flask:app
+gunicorn -w 4 --worker-class eventlet --bind 0.0.0.0:8800 --timeout 2592000 run_flask:app
 ```

 - The IP **0.0.0.0** allows the server to accept requests from any IP address.
 The port **8800** corresponds to the port on wich the server listens for requests from the cleint.
 Ensure that the port you choose is the same one configured in the web client's **config.js** file (see example below).

 ***Example: ***

 You have a server with the public IP address **1.2.3.4**.
-This server hosts the Brownotate client, the web application will be accessible via the URL **http://1.2.3.4:80** because the client is hosted on an Apache server using port 80 (for more details, see (https://github.com/LSMBO/brownotate-app)).
+This server hosts the Brownotate client, the web application will be accessible via the URL **http://1.2.3.4:80** because the client is hosted on an Apache server using port 80 (for more details, see https://github.com/LSMBO/brownotate-app).

 You configure the **config.js** file like this: